Vaganova Academy of Russian Ballet: Overview

-Auditions

-Auditions for the school begin in June, and children must be at least 10 years to audition.

 Training

 All students at the school begin by studying a program of dance training, secondary school level education, French language and piano lessons.
 As they progress through the school, the program becomes more intensive, with new subjects being added to the curriculum as the students become more advanced.
 Students are evaluated at the end of each academic year and a decision made as to whether they will advance to the higher grades which have progressively fewer openings.